 How does the modern Swiss business cycle compare to the business cycle in the 19th century?
-Table 1 shows frequency, duration, and number of identified recessions and expansions for periods 1820 to 1910, 1911 to 1950, and 1951 to 2022.
+Tables 3 and 4 show the frequency, duration, and number of identified recessions and expansions for periods 1820 to 1910, 1911 to 1950, and 1951 to 2022.
 Recessions in the 19th century were more frequent than in the 20th and 21st centuries.
 The share of quarters in recession decreases no matter which classification is used.
 However, the duration of recessions does not change significantly over the periods considered.
-Expansions in contrast get longer over time.
+Expansions, in contrast, get longer over time.
 The average duration of expansions increases from 13.8 quarters in the period up to 1910 to 21.3 quarters since 1951.
-Tables 5 and 6 in the Appendix compare these numbers to the European (Broadberry & Lennard, 2023) and the british business cycle (Broadberry et al., 2023).
-The results on the frequency and the expansions are inline with the findings on the European business cycle, albeit less pronounced.
+Tables 6 and 7 in the Appendix compare these numbers to the European (Broadberry & Lennard, 2023) and the British business cycle (Broadberry et al., 2023).
+The results on the frequency and the expansions are in line with the findings on the European business cycle, albeit less pronounced.
 However, the duration of recessions is not.
 Broadberry and Lennard (2023) find that the duration of recessions in Europe decreases over time.
 On the other hand, Broadberry et al. (2023) confirm that the duration of recessions in the UK stays constant over time.
-Therefore, the widespread believe, that recessions got shorter, is not fully supported by the data.
+Therefore, the widespread belief that recessions got shorter is not fully supported by the data.